 “No, you can see your psychologist.
 You just need to deal with your birthing trauma.”

 I went to the doctor down the road for a second opinion.
 He told me to kick the cat when I felt traumatised and to see my psychologist.

 I went home, defeated.
 Later that afternoon, I formed the belief that the police were after me, there was a conspiracy, drugs had been planted in my house, and I was going to jail.
+I believed that a former friend had planted the drugs the last time she visited me.
 I deactivated my Facebook account and begged my wife to hospitalise me.

 That was when I ended up in Belmont’s Postnatal Clinic.
 Fortunately, I got the best psychiatrist, Dr. Lyndall White, who stabilised my medication, gave me sleeping tablets, and suggested Electroconvulsive Therapy.